EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.occultation.md

 ### astro.occultation.fresnel_occultation_ps

 Monchromatic diffraction pattern for finite source Package: AstroUtil.Occultation Description: Calculate the intensity pattern due to diffractive Fresnel occultation by a small circular object.
+Assuming a mono-chromatic observation and a point source.